itsmishra19/discord-music/README.md

 Discord Music is an open-source Discord music bot!

+## Discord Server

+If you have any issue feel free to contact me on Discord (https://discord.gg/VdNadk2)

 ## Installation

 Use the package manager [npm](https://npmjs.com) to install all the packages.
 Using `npm install`, will automatically install all the package needed.
 Make sure your node version is not below 12.